 Corn Removal Surgery

+Surgical options for corn treatment typically involve modifying the bone, causing the pressure point under the corn.
 There are two different types of corns: soft and hard.
-Depending on the type of corn, its location as well what is causing it to form, your foot doctor in NYC will suggest a procedure to correct it.
+Depending on the type of corn, its location, and what is causing it to form, your foot doctor in NYC will suggest a procedure to correct it.

-Hard corns are dry and often have a hard core.
+Hard corns are dry and often have a hardcore.
 These become incredibly painful often feeling as though a rock is in your shoe.
-If you have a hard corn, the best NYC podiatrist’s suggest surgery if:
+If you have hard corn, the best NYC podiatrist’s suggest surgery if:

 - Non-invasive treatments don’t work

 - The corn has become painful

 - The corn is due to a bone issue that needs to be corrected.

 Corn always has some biomechanical imbalance causing its presentation, and your foot doctor must correct the underlying deformity for successful resolution of the skin lesion.
 For example, corn on a pinky toe is often due to a hammertoe rubbing against a shoe.
 Thus the best podiatrist in NYC would correct the hammertoe in addition to excising the corn.
 Your foot doctor in NYC will discuss what is necessary to provide a long-term solution to your painful corn and answer any questions you may have.

 Soft corns result from tissue build-up in a moisture-prone area coupled with bone rubbing against the skin.
 Soft corns most commonly show up between your toes.
 This type of corn is often associated with athlete’s foot, and the web space between your fourth and fifth toes is the most prone to this infection.
 Soft corns are also prone to bacterial infection if not treated right away.